jecGrimm/IdiomHeads/README.md

 This repository is part of the Master thesis "Spilling the beans: Interpreting Attention Patterns for Idioms in transformer-based Language Models".

 ## Todos
-0. Awareness
+0. Cagen
-- pythia 1.4B
 1. Head detection
 - komponenten
+    - contributions korrekt berechnen
     - full
         - 15: formal und trans
     - plots